dimitriaatos/prepared/notes.md

 # Notes

 - [ ] how multiphonics differ on strings - mention wind instruments
-- [ ] longer abstract
+- [x] longer abstract
-- [ ] no algebraic proof deriving this paper's model from previous research
+- [ ] mention that there's no algebraic proof deriving this paper's model from previous research
 - [ ] "Physicality in sounds"
 - [ ] justify simplifications
 - [ ] a reference for "compared to a flute or a whistle"